Developersbbs/idiyappam/docs/lander.md

 Use an **Accordion** component.

 Sample questions:
-1. `What is SBBS Mailer?`
+1. `What is Idiyappam?`
    - `A security‑focused mail gateway for form submissions and transactional emails.`
 2. `Do I have to change my current SMTP provider?`
-   - `No. You bring your own SMTP configuration; SBBS Mailer sits in front with spam and logging.`
+   - `No. You bring your own SMTP configuration; Idiyappam sits in front with spam and logging.`
 3. `How is spam & abuse handled?`
    - `We inspect IP, user agent, origin and content, and can block or quarantine suspicious messages per project.`
 4. `Where is my data stored?`